myladyace/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * validation set accuracy of 0.944
 * test set accuracy of 0.936

+-What was the first architecture that was tried and why was it chosen?
+A: I used an architecture similar to the 5-LeNet.
+I used it because the accuracy proven to be very good.

+-What were some problems with the initial architecture?
+A: The architecture works well but a little bit overfitting.

+-How was the architecture adjusted and why was it adjusted?
+A: Bring in dropout with keeping probability 0.7

+-Which parameters were tuned?
+How were they adjusted and why?
+A: Epoch, learning rate, batch size, and drop out probability were all parameters tuned.
+For Epoch, when I set it to 15, it seems the validation accuracy began decreaing after the 10th epoch, so finally it was set as 10.
+Increase the batch size from 128 to 150 would accelerate the training process.
+The learning rate of 0.001 works pretty well so I did not change it.
+The keep probablity works well as 0.5, 0.6 and 0.7.
+I think 0.7 is low enough to prevent the overfitting.

+-What are some of the important design choices and why were they chosen?
+Actually I found the number of data in each class is not the even, so I gonna try to add more data using rotating or other means for those classes with less data.
+I thinks this will improve the performance of my model.

 If a well known architecture was chosen:
 * What architecture was chosen?
 A: Lenet but using the dropout